 As you approach the lower falls, you’ll see a bridge where you can cross across the creek for closer views of the falls.

 You’ll walk through a short cave for views of the falls.
 Be careful because it is quite slippery and your camera equipment will get misted.

-Hiking to the upper falls is a bit of a steeper climb than the lower falls.
+Hiking to Upper Johnston Falls is a bit of a steeper climb.
 This hike consists more of forest and woods than the lower falls.

 There are two viewing areas to see the upper falls.
 The first is the bottom of the falls where there is a catwalk for better viewing.
 Careful with your camera equipment as you’re likely to get wet here.

 The second is the top of the falls.
 There are several lookout spots where you can look out at the falls as the water plunges down below.

 3. The Ink Pots

 The additional 3km (or 1.8-mile) hike to the Ink Pots was my favorite part of the entire hike through Johnston Canyon!
 If you don’t know (because I didn’t!) the Ink Pots are a group of crystal-clear, jade-green spring-fed pools of water.
 Whew, that’s a mouthful.